ritonun/thoth-To-Do/README.md

 Thoth (To Do)
 =======================

-`thoth` is a todo cli app based on todo.txt.
+`thoth` is a todo cli app based on todo.txt format.

 ## Run project (dev) (linux)
 ```